 Tonight I had my third therapy session.
-If you’re up to date on this little series you’ll already be aware that I’ve started EMDR therapy to hopefully deal with my anxiety triggers.
+If you’re up to date on this little series you’ll already be aware that I’ve started EMDR therapy to hopefully help me deal with PTSD.
 Tonight’s session was a little different in that we didn’t focus on past traumas as originally planned, we focused on something else that’s affecting me currently.

 You’re probably going to laugh.